 - P. bovis 1 (in cattle, pathogen causing stomatitis papulosa)

 - P. bovis 2 (in cattle: pathogen causing udder pox; in humans: milking knots)

 - P. ovis, formerly known as Orf virus (in sheep, goats and chamois, pathogen of Ecthyma contagiosum).

 Local infection through direct contact with the diseased animals.

 You might also be interested in

 Occurrence/EpidemiologyThis section has been translated automatically.

-The Orf virus is spread worldwide.
+The Orf virus is distributed worldwide.
 The occurrence of Orf infection in humans is rare.
-It is usually linked to specific professional groups (farmers, sheep breeders, vetrinaries).
-Accidental infections also occur in contact with infected animals (viral lesions on teats and mouths of calves/cows/sheep).
-An expansion of infected host animals has been observed in recent years (cats, reindeer, camels).
-In rare cases transmission from human to human occurred (Caravaglio JV et al. 2017).
+It is usually linked to specific occupational groups (farmers, sheep breeders, veterinarians).
+Incidental infections also occur in contact with infected animals (viral lesions on teats and mouths of calves/cows/sheep).
+An expansion of infected host animals is observed in recent years (cats,reindeer, camels).
+In rare cases, human-to-human transmission has occurred (Caravaglio JV et al. 2017).

 LocalizationThis section has been translated automatically.